rosmeloni/semantic-lab/docs/research/README.md

-# Landscape Analysis
+# Research

 ## Purpose

-semantic-lab is a research project.
-Before attempting to solve a problem, it is essential to understand the current landscape.
+This section documents the research carried out as part of semantic-lab.

-This document explores existing products, research and technologies that address enterprise semantics, data governance, knowledge representation and AI-assisted business understanding.
+Its objective is to understand the current state of enterprise semantics, data governance, knowledge representation and AI-assisted business understanding before proposing new solutions.

-The goal is **not** to prove that semantic-lab is unique.
-Instead, it is to understand:
+Research should be evidence-based and, where possible, supported by references to academic papers, industry articles, existing products and practical experiments.

+## Areas of investigation

+This research currently focuses on:

+- Semantic layers
+- Data catalogs
+- Business glossaries
+- Knowledge graphs
+- Enterprise ontologies
+- AI agents
+- Metadata management
+- Data governance
+- Semantic evolution
+- Explainable AI

+## Guiding Questions

 - What problems are already being solved?
-- Which assumptions do existing solutions make?
+- What assumptions do existing solutions make?
-- What approaches are emerging?
+- What capabilities are emerging?
-- Where do gaps still exist?
+- Which challenges remain unresolved?
+- How might AI change semantic governance?
-- Where can semantic-lab contribute something genuinely new?
+- Where can semantic-lab contribute with something genuinely new?

-## Guiding Questions

-- Is someone already solving this problem?
-- What capabilities already exist?
-- What limitations do current approaches have?
-- Are we reinventing the wheel, or extending it?
-- How is AI changing this landscape?
-- Which problems remain unsolved?

-## Living Document
+## Research Principles

-This document will evolve as research progresses.
-Findings should be evidence-based and include references whenever possible.
+The goal is not to prove an existing solution is inadequate.

+The goal is to understand the current landscape, learn from it, identify gaps and continuously refine the project's hypotheses.

-Discovering that an idea already exists is considered progress.
-Discovering a genuine gap is even better.
+Finding that an idea already exists is valuable.

+Understanding why it exists is even more valuable.